How to Fix Windows 10 Sleep Mode Issues

 Remove the Battery

-If all else fails, and you’re working with a laptop, your battery might be the culprit.
-Remove it from your system and wait a few seconds, then re-insert it.
+If all the above methods fail, and you’re working with your laptop, your battery might be the culprit.
+Shut down your PC and remove the battery.
+Wait for a few moments and re-insert it.